Let’s look at how to get your first credit card, as well as some tips that can make the process go more smoothly.

 2. Consider a secured credit card

 If you have limited credit history, you may have a better chance of being approved for a secured credit card.
-With a secured card, if you’re approved, you typically have to put down a security deposit, which serves as collateral on purchases.
-The deposit is generally equal to the credit limit and is usually refundable when you cancel the card or upgrade to an unsecured card.
+If approved for a secured credit card, you typically have to put down a security deposit, which serves as collateral on purchases.
+The deposit is generally equal to the card’s credit limit and is usually refundable when you cancel the card or upgrade to an unsecured card.

 3. Consider a card that earns rewards based on your needs

 Not all credit cards offer rewards.
-However, if you’re interested in applying for a rewards credit card, consider one that offers additional rewards for types of purchases you typically make or for shopping at vendors you frequent.
-For example, if you enjoy dining out, try to find a card that offers rewards for spending money at restaurants.
+However, if you’re interested in applying for a rewards credit card, consider one that offers additional rewards for common purchases or for shopping at vendors you frequent.
+For example, if you enjoy dining out, try to find a card that offers rewards for making purchases at restaurants.

 4. Limit the number of applications

-Credit card applications typically trigger what’s called a “hard credit inquiry” or “hard credit pull.”
-A hard credit inquiry can cause your credit score to dip by a few points, and it can impact your credit score for up to a year.
+Credit card applications typically trigger a “hard credit inquiry” or “hard credit pull.”
+A hard credit inquiry can cause your credit score to dip by a few points, impacting your credit score for up to a year.
 This means your credit can take a small hit with each credit card application you file.
 While this decrease isn’t typically significant for one credit card application, applying for many credit cards in a short period can cause your credit score to drop significantly.
 It can also signal to card issuers that you may be taking on more debt than you can handle.

 5. Check the card's terms and conditions

 Always read a card’s terms and conditions before applying.
-You’ll have a better understanding of interest rates, fees, repayment terms and other information that applies to the card.
+You’ll have a better understanding of APRs, fees, repayment terms and other information that applies to the card.

 How to apply for a credit card for the first time